codacy/chart/docs/configuration/git-providers/create-bitbucket-server-application-link.md

 ## Generating the secrets

 1. Create a key pair using the RSA algorithm in the PKCS#8 format by running the following commands below, making sure that you don't define a passphrase:
+1. Create a key pair using the RSA algorithm in the PKCS#8 format by running the following command below:

    ```bash
    bash <(curl -fsSL https://raw.githubusercontent.com/codacy/chart/master/docs/configuration/git-providers/generate-bitbucket-server-secrets.sh)